Case study · NO. 03

 Football Manager, in a tab

-This is the game that started it all, and it wears its inspirations openly: the depth of Football Manager and the browser-native charm of b1231games’ sports sims — Baseball Century and its kin, the ones you’d run a franchise in through a whole lunch break.
+This is the game that started it all, and it wears its inspirations openly: the depth of Football Manager and the browser-native charm of b1231games’ sports sims — Baseball Century and its kin, the ones you’d run a whole franchise in over a lunch break.
 You pick one of twenty real clubs and steer a squad of procedurally generated players through full 38-game seasons plus the FA Cup: formations, a transfer market with an AI that counter-offers, board expectations, aging, retirements, regens.
-The two things I still lose time to are the ones that make it a game rather than a spreadsheet — opening packs and watching a player you scouted actually develop.

 The two hard problems